tsmith4014/dv_prep/study_guide.md

-# **Comprehensive Study Guide for Your DevOps and System Administrator Internship**
+Absolutely!
+I apologize for the oversight.
+Here's a revised study guide tailored specifically for macOS, ensuring that all practical examples and terminal commands work correctly.
+This guide emphasizes hands-on practice based on your boss's guidelines.

 ---

+# **Comprehensive macOS Study Guide for Your DevOps and System Administrator Internship**

+---

 ## **Table of Contents**

 1. **Introduction**
-2. **Linux Internals**
+2. **macOS Internals**
    - a. sysctl
    - b.
-NUMA (Non-Uniform Memory Access)
+NUMA Considerations on macOS
    - c.
-GNU Readline
+GNU Readline and macOS Shell Enhancements
 3. **Git Proficiency**
    - a.
 Cloning Repositories with Submodules
    - b.
 Forking and Making Changes
    - c.
 Merging Back and Updating Upstream Submodules
 4. **Ansible**
    - a.
-Fundamentals
+Installation on macOS
    - b.
 On-Premises Configuration Management
    - c.
 Advanced Concepts
 5. **Terraform**
    - a.
-Basics
+Installation on macOS
    - b.
 AWS Infrastructure Automation
    - c.
 Best Practices
 6. **Oracle Cloud and OKE Cluster with Cluster API**